andrewkof/Data-Structures-Part-A/README.md

 ## Event U (U `<uid>`)

 An **Unregister User** event, in which the user with identifier <uid> leaves the service.
 We first need to clear the user’s doubly linked list of recommended movies and their watch history stack by removing all their elements (if they exist) before removing the user from the list.
-After executing such an event, the program should print the following information:
+After executing such an event, the program prints the following information:

 ![Alt-txt](figures/U_Event.png)